LOADING ...

 "Tango to Evora"

-This piece was originally conceived and recorded for the National
+piece was originally conceived and recorded for the National Film

-Board of The Burning Times, directed by Donna Reid. - L.M.
+Board of Canada's The Times, directed by Donna Reid. - L.M.

 "Courtyard Lullaby"

-taken at a 16th century hunting in Portugal,
+taken at a century hunting lodge in Portugal,

-where Elisabeth Feryn and I stayed for a week.
+where Elisabeth and I stayed for a week.
+Within

-the lodge was a courtyard, marked at each by
+the was a courtyard, marked at each corner by

-orange trees.
-The feel of the reminded me of
+trees.
+The feel of the place reminded me of

 the Unicorn which hang in The Cloisters

 in New York City.
-The and the lodge are
+The tapestries and the are

 depicting the life and death cycle of the

 seasons.
-It was in this courtyard this piece was
+It was in this that this piece was

 conceived. - L.M.